Competition entry terms and conditions

 The members of the Franco-German Journalism Prize Association award the Journalism Prize to affirm the cooperation benefiting the mutual understanding and friendship between France and Germany, and to encourage German and French media creatives to cooperate.

-The prize is awarded to authors or editorial teams for contributions looking at:
+The prize is awarded to authors or editorial teams for contributions regarding

-• bearing witness to the history of mutual understanding and cooperation in Europe and the world.
+- bearing witness to the history of mutual understanding and cooperation in Europe and in the world.

-(1) Entries in the Video, Audio, Text Contribution and Multimedia categories can be submitted to the organization office of the Franco-German Journalism Prize by the
+(1) Entries in the Categories News, Documentary and Investigation can be submitted to the organization office of the Franco-German Journalism Prize by the

 (2) Contributions can also be recommended for the prize by third parties.
 The organization office of the Franco-German Journalism Prize will thereupon invite the respective author and/or editorial team to enter them for the prize.
 The decision as to whether a contribution will actually be entered for the competition is made by the respective editorial team/author alone.

-(3) Registrations for entering the competition can only be made online by way of the Franco-German Journalism Prize website at www.fgjp.eu.
-This requires 1) the online registration form to be completed and 2) the documents named there to be provided.
+(3) Registrations for entering the competition can only be made online by the way of the Franco-German Journalism Prize website at www.DFJP.eu .
+This requires 1) the online registration form to be completed, and 2) the documents named there to be uploaded (including the entry).

 (4) Eligible for the competition are all contributions first published from the day following the registration deadline of the previous year up to and including the registration deadline of the year the prize is awarded in while according with the spirit of the Franco-German Journalism Prize as described in the Preamble, as well as the award criteria detailed above.